East Rail line: Shatin to Central Link project

 Passenger services started on the cross-harbour extension on 15 May 2022.
 The extension allows New Territories East residents to reach the central business district in one train ride.
 During the first two weeks after the extension's commissioning, the patronage of the line's critical link, that is the section from Tai Wai to Kowloon Tong, during the busiest hour in the morning peak recorded a 27% increase from 26,000 to 33,100 pphpd.
 As the need to transfer from the line to other MTR lines (at Kowloon Tong or Hung Hom / East Tsim Sha Tsui) or cross-harbour tunnel buses (at Hung Hom) for destinations on Hong Kong Island is now eliminated, the new extension had relieved the critical links on Tsuen Wan line and Kwun Tong line of around 20% and 10% loading during morning peak, respectively.

 The introduction of new trains and signalling systems under the SCL project presented an opportunity to improve the line's infrastructure.
 The local community had long fought for the retrofitting of automatic platform gates (APGs) on East Rail line platforms, yet the pre-SCL signalling system could not support their addition.
 As construction of the SCL project progressed, advance works for APGs installation including platform structure reinforcement was also carried out.
 A year after the cross-harbour extension opened, the installation of APGs formally commenced, with the first pairs of APGs at Racecourse and Tai Po Market stations putting into operation on 7 May and 3 June 2023, respectively.
-The installation on all the other remaining stations finished on 4 June 2025.
+The installation on all the other remaining stations finished on 4 June 2025, with the final gate installation at Mong Kok East on May 23 2025.